earl86/epmmm/README.md

 pip3 install redis

-you may be need to link file:

-ln -s /usr/local/mysql/lib/libmysqlclient.so.18 /usr/lib64/libmysqlclient.so.18

 The wrapper *.sh for zabbix agent call script.

-Zabbix server call agent runs the wrapper *.sh script every 5 seconds. and zabbix agent node put data to zabbix server in trapper mode.
+Zabbix server call agent run the wrapper *.sh script every 10 seconds. and then zabbix agent put data to zabbix server in trapper mode.

 On zabbix server test the script using: